GonzagaRobotics/ControlSystem/README.md

 - `id` - A unique identifier for the tab.
 Use snake_case.
 - `name` - Display name for the tab.
 - `attributes` - An array of strings defining attributes for the tab.

-The first tab in the array will be the default tab when ControlSystem starts.
-There is no way to change this at the moment.

 #### Tab Panes